szczyglis-dev/py-gpt/docs/source/plugins_list.rst

 Command: Custom Commands
 ------------------------

-With the ``Custom Commands`` plugin, you can integrate **PYGPT** with your operating system and scripts or applications.
+With the ``Custom Commands`` plugin, you can integrate **PyGPT** with your operating system and scripts or applications.
 You can define an unlimited number of custom commands and instruct GPT on when and how to execute them.
-Configuration is straightforward, and **PYGPT** includes a simple tutorial command for testing and learning how it works:
+Configuration is straightforward, and **PyGPT** includes a simple tutorial command for testing and learning how it works:

 .. image:: images/v2_custom_cmd.png
    :width: 800